magnoeasy/easybuilder/english.md

 ![image](https://user-images.githubusercontent.com/81401104/115922262-0d75d900-a453-11eb-9b6b-ddc37d5b072d.png)

-With the "Radio" component you can provide a list of options but select only one option as true.
+With the "Radio" component you can provide a list of options but select only one of them as true.

 Select the "Radio" component, then drag and drop it where it says "Drop new field here!".
-When you drop it, a tab will appear on the right side of the screen called "Properties of Field" (If it doesn't appear, just click on the field you just dropped).
+When you drop it, a tab called "Properties of Field" will appear on the right side of the screen (If it doesn't, just click on the field you just dropped).

 ![image](./BuilderImages/Radio.gif)